norman784/baxel/Readme.md

 creates their own ORM, ODM or just database driver, instead of integrate some of the nice available out there.

-Also it only will provide a structure, inspired on Rubi on Rails, that will allow you to organise better your projects, initialise your own or third party libraries, call in a easy way your models, helpers, etc.
+Also it only will provide a structure, inspired on Ruby on Rails, that will allow you to organise better your projects, initialise your own or third party libraries, call in a easy way your models, helpers, etc.